Diderot-Language/examples/unicode/README.md

 > Let us change our traditional attitude to the construction of
 > programs: instead of imagining that our main task is to instruct a
 > computer what to do, let us concentrate rather on explaining to humans
-> what we want the computer to do." -- Donald Knuth, Literate Programming (1984)
+> what we want the computer to do. -- Donald Knuth, Literate Programming (1984)

+The fact that these statements predate Unicode development does not undermind their continued relevance for programming.
 See https://en.wikipedia.org/wiki/Unicode_input for information about how best to input unicode in your OS.
 Or, copy and paste from this file.